chiakangZacHung/chiakangZacHung/README.md

 ## Hi there, nice to meet you 👋

-I am an author and decoratedI have published research in Springer focused on deep learning.
+I am Chiakang!
+I have published research in Springer focused on deep learning.
 I also co-wrote a book chapter on the application of deep learning, which will be published in Elsevier.

 :mortar_board: **Education:**
  - Master of Science in Computer Science and Engineering at `Politecnico di Milano`